UAE Residence Visa Renewal Process and Work Visa Cancellation: Complete Guide

 - Undergoing a new medical fitness test (required at every renewal cycle)

-- Providing updated passport copy (your passport must remain valid for at least six months beyond the new visa expiry date)
+- Providing an updated passport copy (the passport should generally have at least six months' validity for the application)

 - Completing Emirates ID biometric renewal (in some cases, especially if biometric data has changed)